 Next, give your long grain rice a quick rinse in a colander.
 You don’t have to rinse until the water runs clear, just a few seconds under the faucet.

-Pour long-grain rice, milk, water, and a pinch of salt into pressure cooker insert and stir.
+Pour long-grain rice, milk, water, and a pinch of salt into the pressure cooker insert and stir.
 Add cinnamon sticks and vanilla extract.
 Cover and cook on high pressure for 10 minutes.

 Once all the pressure has released, open the lid and remove the cinnamon sticks.
 Add in half a can of condensed milk.
 And stir.
 The rice pudding may appear watery but it will thicken once it cools a bit.